-Tuleah Palmer will become president and CEO of Blandin Foundation in Grand Rapids, Minn., in July 2020.
+Tuleah Palmer began her role as president and CEO of Blandin Foundation in Grand Rapids, Minn., in July 2020.
 In this role, she will oversee the foundation’s grantmaking, community leadership training and public policy initiatives, as well as stewardship of foundation resources.

 A lifelong resident of rural Minnesota, Tuleah serves as executive director of Northwest Indian Community Development Center (formerly NWIOIC), which works to identify, coordinate and deliver resources that promote wellness and equity for American Indian families in northwest and north-central Minnesota.
 The Center is a Native nonprofit serving Red Lake Nation, Leech Lake Band of Ojibwe, White Earth Band of Ojibwe and Urban American Indian Community of Bemidji, Minn.

 With Tuleah at the helm, the Northwest Indian Community Development Center’s work has been informed by Anishinaabe world view and trauma-informed care and systems change.
 Initiatives of the Center are: Traditional & Western Educational Pathways, Workforce Development & Training, Economic Security & Financial Access, Family Wellness & Behavioral Health, and Safety & Basic Needs.